Massolari/radio_cli/README.md

 ## Usage

 1. Clone the repository
-2. Run `yarn` to install the dependencies
+2. Run `pnpm install` to install the dependencies
 3. Run `gleam run`

 ### Keys